LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 Type 2: CRM Marketing Tools for SMBs

 CRM stands for “customer relationship management.”
-A CRM platform is a bundle of tools that help you perform a range of marketing and sales tasks, from lead generation to lead-nurturing to email drip campaigns.
+A CRM platform is a bundle of tools that helps you and your marketing/sales teams perform a range of tasks, from lead generation to lead scoring; to lead-nurturing to email drip campaigns.

 A good CRM will integrate with your other marketing tools and act as a nerve center for all things marketing.